NeuronNova/Playing-with-OOD/README.md

-# NOREGRET : *A digit classifier that knows when to stay silent.*
+# NOREGRET-CNN : *A digit classifier that knows when to stay silent.*

 ## Overview

-Most digit classifiers will confidently assign a label , even when the input is pure noise, a letter, or just a random sketch.
+Most digit classifiers will confidently assign a label - even when the input is pure noise, a letter, or just a random sketch.

-**NOREGRET** is different.
+**NOREGRET is different.**
 It’s a digit classifier that refuses to guess when it's uncertain.
+Unlike traditional models, it includes a rejection mechanism that avoids overconfident misclassification of out-of-distribution inputs.

 Built on MNIST, NOREGRET uses calibrated confidence and embedding-based reasoning to reject inputs that don't resemble any known digit.

+This project combines:
+- A lightweight **Convolutional Neural Network (CNN)**
+- **Embedding-based** prototype comparison
+- **Beta-distribution-based** confidence modeling
+- A simple Streamlit interface for drawing digits and testing

 ---
 ##  What Makes It Different

 ✅ CNN trained on MNIST